David955/bogey/README.md

 Script will guide you trough first run setup.

-## Licence
+## Licence and feedback
 This project is published under GPLv3 licence.
 You can check out the full licence [here](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Feel free to send any feedback on david.polakovic@proton.me or do your own fork.
 Note that spreading this work as any form of malware is strictly against its ethical purposes.

-## Feedback
-Feel free to send any feedback on [david.polakovic@proton.me](david.polakovic@proton.me) or do your own fork